AzureNights/cardstore/README.md

+Previously hosted on Railway, taken down due to policy changes on Railway.

 This was a project done to try making an e-commerce card store.
 There are still some things that have to be fixed.